SetarehSeraj/setarehseraj.github.io/research.md

 **When Universities Go Online: Employment Consequences of IT Master's Program Adoption for Bachelor's Graduates**

-Setareh Seraj, Shuting (Ada) Wang, Chengxin Cao & Yuxiao Luo · *Job Market Paper — in preparation for submission to MIS Quarterly*
+Setareh Seraj, Shuting (Ada) Wang, Chengxin Cao & Yuxiao Luo · *Job Market Paper — in preparation for submission to ISR*

 More than half of U.S. graduate students now take at least one course online, and universities have raced to launch online IT master's programs.
 This paper